DougHaber/pitfall-agent-javatari/README.md

 The current algorithm begins by holding the joystick right.
 It then randomly chooses between five actions for random durations.
 These actions include leaving the controls unchanged, standing still by releasing the right control, pressing the right control again, jumping, and pressing down on the joystick to drop from a vine.

-The agent is very unaware of the world.
+The agent is mostly unaware of the world and its obstacles.
 It looks at the score and the player's height, and if either go down, it resets.
 This means the agent currently can only play a game on the surface, and that an optimal game where all treasures are gotten in the shortest time is not possible.
 In some unfortunate situations the player also may jump over treasure, moving further in the world, but not gaining a higher score.

 This version has an optimization where the agent is allowed to check if it is on a vine.
 To save on wasted actions the down button will only be pressed when on a vine.
 This was done to make the training go faster, but for the purists it can easily be disabled.

-Pitfall's design includes obstacles (such as the alligators) that can take a very long time to randomly get past with this style.
+Pitfall's design includes obstacles (such as the alligators) that can take a long time to randomly get past with this style.
 While the current algorithm demonstrates an easy way to learn to progress through the world, it is definitely possible to modify this to use more interesting machine learning algorithms.

-The algorithm treats each screen as an independent level to be solved.
+Each screen is treated as an independent level to be solved.
 Once a screen is solved the instructions for it are solidified.
-There is no optimizing, so things like pointless random delays will exist.
+There is no optimizing the generated results, so things like pointless random delays will exist.

 Random actions are chosen and if they don't help the player get further, they are discarded.
 In a situation where they do help the player get further, they may be discarded anyway, since some obstacles (such as the disappearing lakes) would otherwise be impossible.
 A solution that makes it further is given a number of tries to progress again, and if it fails, the list of commands is cut back to an earlier point.

 ## Javatari.js Modifications

-Javatari.js was a great platform for writing this on top of.
-The code was very clean and straightforward.
+The agent was created by building on top of Javatari.js.
+The code was very clean and straightforward, making it a great platform for developing with.
 Some modifications were needed to make this possible.

-Some functions were converted to have public interfaces and new functions were added to provide access to private resources (ram, cpu, bus.)
+Public interfaces and new functions were added to provide access to private resources (ram, cpu, bus.)
 Event hooks were added so that we can get a call each CPU cycle (for input injection) and every time the PC matched a value.
 The latter was set against a VSYNC completing, and used to check on and update the game state.
 A cycle counter was also added, so that we could be sure input was injected at the same point each run.

-All sources of randomness in Javatari.js were removed in order to keep the emulator completely deterministic.
+Javatari.js had several sources of randomness in it.
+Each of these was removed to keep everything fully deterministic.

 ## Notes on the Internals